 Determining compute and communication demands of computer vision (perception by sensors) and vehicle dynamics (path planning, trajectory control) methods while considering requirements for reliability, cost and functional safety based on IP blocks from HiSilicon Kunpeng and Ascend chip series.

-Evaluation of the hardware feasibility, programming effort and performance of Near-Data Processing (NDP) on memory modules for server applications (DIMM-NDP).
+Technical lead: Evaluation of the hardware feasibility, programming effort and performance of Near-Data Processing (NDP) on memory modules for server applications (DIMM-NDP).
 Building on standard IP, NDP units enhance the MediaController (MedC) on a memory module.
-The MedC is a discrete buffer chip positioned side-by-side the DRAM devices on the module and needed for forthcoming interface standards like JEDEC NVDIMM-P and Gen-Z. DIMM-NDP employs unmodified standard DRAM chips and exploits unused rank-level bandwidth on DIMM, such that we follow the economy of scale of manufacturing standard DRAM, such as DDR4/DDR5.
+The MedC is a discrete buffer chip positioned side-by-side the DRAM devices on the module and needed for forthcoming interface standards like JEDEC NVDIMM-P and Gen-Z (now CXL).
+DIMM-NDP employs unmodified standard DRAM chips and exploits unused rank-level bandwidth on DIMM, such that we follow the economy of scale of manufacturing standard DRAM, such as DDR4/DDR5.
 The memory module appears as normal Load-Reduced DIMM if NDP is switched off.

 Simulation results show up to 6.3x better performance for bandwidth-limited applications, representing 79% of the theoretical peak of the evaluated configuration.
 We complement the evaluation with feasibility checks for DIMM-like form factors to offer 32GB to 128GB capacity per DIMM, hardware overhead costs (below 20%), and power envelopes for standard (13W) and custom DIMMs (40W).